 Like the similarly themed Topps Chrome card, it's the colorful parallels that garner the most attention.
 With so many exclusives coming from specific types of packs, building the full Puig Prizm rainbow could be quite the task.

 The first Pinnacle baseball set since 1997, there's a retro vibe to the name.
-Without a MLB license, appeal is somewhat limited without the logos and branding.
+Without an MLB license, the appeal is somewhat limited without the logos and branding.
 It's not a knock against the card.
 It's just what many collectors prefer.
 On the flip side, that could be a positive for budget-minded collectors looking for a deal.
 Sticking with the Pinnacle tradition are Dufex-inspired (now called Nufex) Museum Collection and Artist's Proof parallels.

-The 2013 Topps Allen & Ginter Yasiel Puig rookie card will forever be known as his first in a MLB base set.
+The 2013 Topps Allen & Ginter Yasiel Puig rookie card will forever be known as his first in an MLB base set.
 Not being a short print or boasting any sort of premium selling points, it should be one of the cheaper Yasiel Puig rookie cards down the line.
 Allen & Ginter is a very popular line and the print run is relatively large so it should be one of his easier cards to find as well.
 Following in the Allen & Ginter tradition, the card has different mini parallels.
 Puig also has an autograph in the set.

 The 2013 Topps Chrome Yasiel Puig rookie card has a fun, expressive photo that's a little out of the ordinary.
 While the set's popular, the Refractors and other inserts (including autographs) overshadow the base card.
 There's also a horizontal variation short print (pictured).

-2013 Finest #91 Yasiel Puig RC
+2013 Topps Finest Yasiel Puig RC #91